 What on earth was I doing eating chocolate chip cookies in Paris?
-I get to spend such limited time there these days.
-This familiar city used to be only a short flight or train ride away, accessible for frequent and impromptu weekends of gluttony and carefree fun armed with only an overnight bag, a list of new restaurants and a whim.
-But now I live a 10 hr flight away and my must-eat lists are long and seldom satisfied.
-So I’d never have picked these cookies out myself during our Christmas visit, but Mr V returned from a snowy morning pastry run with one and I’ve been craving their salty-chewy-sweetness ever since.
+I live a 10 hr flight away and my must-eat lists are long and seldom satisfied.
+Luckily, a friend returned from a snowy morning pastry run with one and I’ve been craving their salty-chewy-sweetness ever since.

 Alas there are no Eric Kayser outposts in Seattle (although he does run BREADBAR in LA), so I’m making these from memory and some notes I took at the time.
 They taste pretty close to the real thing as I remember it, and this recipe is all about the details.
 The very finely chopped nuts are critical to create the uniformly chewy bite, and make sure you add all of the salt.
 Chocolate chips or baking chunks are designed to hold their shape during baking, so I used couverture chocolate wafers (Guittard Brand 61% Cacao) quite intentionally so they would melt into cratered pools of chocolate throughout the cookies.
 I know chocolate-chip cookies are a very personal thing, so I’ll spare you the superlatives and simple say that this recipe is now my personal favorite.